Egypt: Cairo hit by deadly explosion | DW | 05.08.2019

 What we know so far:

-State-run Cairo University, which hosts the National Cancer Institute, denied claims that the explosion had taken place inside the center or that the fire had spread to the center.
+State-run Cairo University, which hosts the NCI, denied claims that the explosion had taken place inside the center or that the fire had spread to the center, as initially speculated.

 "All the patients and workers at the center are well," the university said.